American Standard Faucets Review & Rating Updated: April 10, 2026

 The Breakup

-By 2006, however, the company was fading and in serious trouble.
+In 2006, however, the company found itself in serious trouble.

-An ill-considered 1988 acquisition of the company by Kelso & Co., an investment banking firm, in a leveraged buyout left the company with long-term debt of $2.7 billion and a dispersed and rapidly aging patchwork manufacturing facilities that were no longer competitive.
+An ill-conceived 1988 acquisition of the company by Kelso & Co., an investment banking firm, in a leveraged buyout left the company with long-term debt of $2.7 billion.

 To survive, the company sold several subsidiaries unrelated to its core business.
 But, annual interest and amortization as high as $325 million left it unable to invest the capital needed to revitalize aging factories and modernize equipment.

-After considering its options, the company's management determined that its three remaining divisions with globalized manufacturing (103 factories in 34 countries) were worth more as separate entities than the company as a whole and decided to sell the company in pieces, pay off debt and divide any remainder among its shareholders.
+After considering its options, the company's management determined that its three remaining divisions with globalized manufacturing (103 factories in 34 countries) were worth more as separate entities than the company as a whole and decided to sell the pieces, pay off debt, and divide any remainder among its shareholders.

-Its vehicle control systems division was spun off as WABCO Holdings, Inc. WABCO remains a publicly-traded stock company chartered in Delaware but doing most of its business in Europe from its headquarters in Belgium.
+Its vehicle control systems division was spun off as WABCO Holdings, Inc. It remains a publicly-traded stock company chartered in Delaware but conducting most of its business in Europe from its headquarters in Belgium.

 American Standard America

-The aging kitchen and bath division, along with the right to use the American Standard brand name and logo was sold to Bain Capital Partners, a private equity investment fund, owned by presidential aspirant and now Senator Mitt Romney.
+The aging kitchen and bath division, along with the right to use the American Standard brand name and logo, was sold to Bain Capital Partners, a private equity equity fund controlled by presidential aspirant and Senator Mitt Romney.

-Bain immediately sold a majority interest in the division's North American assets to Sun Capital Partners, another private equities firm, in accordance with a pre-existing agreement between the companies.
+Bain immediately sold a majority interest in the division's North American assets to Sun Capital Partners, another private equity firm, in accordance with a pre-existing agreement between the two companies.

-Sun Capital formed a new corporation, American Standard America (A-S America) and just that quietly, on November 14, 2007, after 133 years of pioneering innovation, the old American Standard, an icon of American plumbing, ceased to exist.
+And just that quietly, on November 14, 2007, after 133 years of pioneering innovation, the old American Standard Companies, an icon of American plumbing, ceased to exist.

 American Standard Brands

-In 2008, the three companies, along with AS-America were recast as three separate divisions of a new holding company, American Standard Brands.
+In 2008, these companies, along with AS-America, were recast as three separate divisions of a new holding company, American Standard Brands.

 Ideal Standard International

-These included upscale European brands , and Ideal Standard, a manufacturer of mid-priced faucets for the European market.
+These included both upscale European faucet brands , and Ideal Standard, a manufacturer of mid-priced faucets for the European market.

-In 2009, Bain consolidated these all three companies into Ideal Standard International, headquartered in Brussels.
+In 2009, Bain consolidated all three of these companies into a new holding company, Ideal Standard International, headquartered in Brussels.

 LIXIL Corp.

-LIXIL then turned around and bought American Standard Brands from Sun Capital in 2013.
+LIXIL bought American Standard Brands from Sun Capital in 2013.

 With that purchase, LIXIL took control of all of the old American Standard Companies except its European operations.

-Being a major player in most of the world's markets, however, was not enough for LIXIL.
+Being a major player in two of the world's largeste markets, however, was not enough for LIXIL.
 It also wanted an entrée into the European Union.

-LIXIL bought control of Grohe in 2014, giving it access to the last of the world's major markets.
+LIXIL assumed control of Grohe in 2014, giving it access to the last of the world's major markets.
+It joined A-S America in LIXIL's Water Technologies Unit.

-With American Standard and Grohe, LIXIL also acquired two established brands's names long familiar to the buying public under which to market its sanitary wares in North America and Europe rather than going through the process of building up a new and unknown brand name – a process that can take decades.
+With American Standard and Grohe, LIXIL has acquired two well-established brand names, long familiar to the buying public, under which to market its sanitary wares in North America and Europe, avoiding the need to build up a new and unknown brand name – a process that can take decades.

-Bain Capital reportedly did very well with its purchase and sale of American Standard.
-It kept nearly a third of the company's most productive assets as Ideal Standard in Europe, sold the Asian and North American assets for a price that nearly recouped its original investment, and still retained a minority share of American Standard Companies.
+Bain Capital reportedly did very well with its purchase, dismemberment, and sale of American Standard Companies.
+It sold the assets for a price that more than recouped its original investment, and still retained a minority share of American Standard America.

 Sun Capital also gained, selling its majority share of American Standard Brands to Imax for a handsome profit.